Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 	TextureAtlas texAtlas);      // The texture atlas generated by the GenerateAtlas method
 ```

-The `GenerateAtlas` method is an expensive operation.
-Therefore, the resulting `Texture2D` object should be cached whenever possible.
-You only need to regenerate the atlas if any texture and/or gradient changed inside the scene.
+The `GenerateAtlas` method is an expensive operation, so cache the resulting `Texture2D` object whenever possible.
+You only need to regenerate the atlas if any texture and/or gradient changes inside the scene.

-The `FillUVs` method is cheap, and should be called if the vertices changed inside the geometry.
+The `FillUVs` method is cheap, and you should call it if vertices change inside the geometry.

 #### Drawing a tessellated scene